williammatherjones/Referenceable/README.md

 ```
 There are several flavors of garbage collection that could apply to C++ programs:
 * Gaurantee the destructor of the class will be called at some point in the future by a different thread.
 This would allow the main execution to return faster than the version that includes the execution of all destructors.
 This could be accomplished by providing an alternate implementation of the Reference class that defers calling delete by adding the pointer to a list that is shared with a garbage collecion thread.
-* Call delete immediately (in the same thread that called new), but delay the call to free, allowing the garbage collector to process.
+* Call delete immediately (in the same thread that called new), but delay the call to free by placing the pointer in a list, allowing the garbage collector to call free in a different thread.
 * Allow some instances to intentionally “leak” by shutting down without fully destructing all objects and freeing their memory.
 Some class implementations may not need formal destruction.
 While it is reasonable to assume those classes would not define destructors, there could still be significant execution time saved by not freeing all pointers prior to ending excution of a C++ program.

 This could cause some C++ programs to run faster by skipping deleting class instances while preventing those intentional leaks from exhausting memory.

 ## Conclusion